 The Government of Tajikistan has entered into a number of agreements concerning assistance following a disaster, as listed below.
 While these agreements focus in immediate emergency response, their provisions may also be used to support at least the initial stages of recovery.
-More information on the agreements can be found in International Emergency Response Agreements Signed by Central Asian Countries.5
+More information on the agreements can be found in International Emergency Response Agreements Signed by Central Asian Countries.

-- Agreement between the Governments of CIS Member States on Cooperation in Prevention and Liquidation of Natural and Man-Named Emergencies, January 22, 1993, Minsk. - Agreement between the Republic of Kazakhstan, Kyrgyz Republic, Republic of Tajikistan and Republic of Uzbekistan on Cooperation in Emergency Prevention and Liquidation, July 17, 1998, Cholpon-Ata. - Agreement on Use and Development of Transport Communication Networks for the Economic Needs, Military and Humanitarian Carriages of CIS Member States, May 31, 2001, Minsk. - Decision of the Council of Heads of the Governments of CIS Member States on the Procedure for Arrangement of Cooperation of CIS Member States in Liquidation of the Aftermath of Natural and Man-Made Emergencies, November 29, 2001, Moscow. - Agreement on Exchange of Information on Natural and Man-Made Emergencies and Informational Cooperation in Liquidation of the Aftermath and Delivery of Assistance to Affected Population, September 18, 2003, Yalta. - Decision on Establishment of the Reserve Fund for CIS Member States for the Delivery of Assistance to States Affected by Natural and Man-Made Emergencies, April 16, 2004, Cholpon Ata. - Agreement between the Governments of SCO Member States on Cooperation in Delivery of Assistance for Emergency Liquidation, October 26, 2005, Moscow.
+- Agreement between the Governments of CIS Member States on Cooperation in Prevention and Liquidation of Natural and Man-Named Emergencies, January 22, 1993, Minsk. - Agreement between the Republic of Kazakhstan, Kyrgyz Republic, Republic of Tajikistan and Republic of Uzbekistan on Cooperation in Emergency Prevention and Liquidation, July 17, 1998, Cholpon-Ata. - Agreement on Use and Development of Transport Communication Networks for the Economic Needs, Military and Humanitarian Carriages of CIS Member States, May 31, 2001, Minsk. - Decision of the Council of Heads of the Governments of CIS Member States on the Procedure for Arrangement of Cooperation of CIS Member States in Liquidation of the Aftermath of Natural and Man-Made Emergencies, November 29, 2001, Moscow. - Agreement on Exchange of Information on Natural and Man-Made Emergencies and Informational Cooperation in Liquidation of the Aftermath and Delivery of Assistance to Affected Population, September 18, 2003, Yalta. - Decision on Establishment of the Reserve Fund for CIS Member States for the Delivery of Assistance to States Affected by Natural and Man-Made Emergencies, April 16, 2004, Cholpon Ata.

-5 United Nations Office for the Coordination of Humanitarian Affairs Office of the Regional Disaster Response Advisor for Central Asia, 2008.
+&lt;sup>5 United Nations Office for the Coordination of Humanitarian Affairs Office of the Regional Disaster Response Advisor for Central Asia, 2008.